Pratham16112002/logseq/pages/HANA.md

 	- Minimum 100GB/s data throughput.
 	- Intense reduction in price.
 	- Standard tables are already converted to Row or Column Store by SAP itself whereas for the custom tables we have a choice to either go for row based or column based.
-	- Row-based is suitable for INSERT/UPDATE/DELETE
+	- Row-based is suitable for INSERT/UPDATE/DELETE i.e OLTP.
+	- Column-based is suitable for SELECT / AGGREGATIONS i.e OLAP.
+	-